son1122/beer-distribution-game-React/README.md

       5. Multiplayer in Local and same screen Fashion
       6. Each Player COST of operation
       7. Chart , data and Summary of Each Player
+      8. Each Country will affect Starting Stock and Sale Number Base on population in that country (Comment Out)

 <h3>Function</h3>